-This is Earth Day Special #1 for the month of April.
 Even though “Earth Day” is only celebrated on one day in April, you can celebrate and help the Earth year-round with some relatively simple changes to your everyday life.
-This series features some simple steps you can easily take to reduce pollution, improve the planet, and maybe even save money.
+Reducing plastic use is one of the biggest changes you can make.

 *this post contains affiliate links.